RodPaDev/ox/README.md

 OitoLang is the programming language you need for the OitoBit 8-bit virtual CPU.
 It's simple enough for even a stupid little monkey like you to use.
 With ownership and borrowing support, OitoLang keeps you from making the usual intern-vibe mistakes that would cause you to shoot yourself in the foot and blow your leg off.

 I decided to skip Object-Oriented Programming (OOP) just the thought of adding support for OOP makes me sweat like a nervous freshman on the first day of high school.
 OOP can be complicated and overwhelming, and frankly, I don't have the time or patience for it.

 I prefer to stick with a functional and procedural programming paradigm that's easy to use and understand.
-So if you're looking for a programming language that won't give you nightmares, look no further than OitoLang because they all suck and this one is no exception.
+So if you're looking for a programming language that will give you nightmares, look no further than OitoLang is no exception.

 Whether you're a seasoned programmer or a clueless beginner, OitoLang is the perfect choice.
 It's easy to use, efficient, and designed specifically for the OitoBit 8-bit virtual CPU.
 So why bother with other programming languages that are clearly too advanced for you?
 Stick with OitoLang and let us do the thinking for you.
 You'll be glad you did.